DigiScore/digiscore.github.io/pages/Impact_case_study_Open_Orchestra.md

 **Musinc - producers**
 Musinc provides opportunities in Middlesbrough for people of all ages, backgrounds and circumstances to make music, connect with others and explore their musical identity.
-[Website](https://musinc.org.uk/)
+[Website](https://musinc.org.uk/) Photo credit: Musinc.

 **Layla Curtis - visual artist**
 Layla Curtis (b.1975, UK) is a British artist whose practice has a focus on place, landscape and mapping.
 Her multi-form